stephanbracke/intermagnet-technical-manual/chapters/oneminuteimos/description.rst

-At the end of a calendar year, data are to be prepared using final baselines and submitted as definitive data for inclusion on the INTERMAGNET DVD.
+At the end of a calendar year, data are to be prepared using final baselines and submitted as definitive data for inclusion in the INTERMAGNET Reference Data Set (IRDS).
 The deadline for submission will be communicated by INTERMAGNET.
-Definitive data published on the DVD are also made available on the INTERMAGNET web site.

 An observatory intending to participate in INTERMAGNET as an IMO must be able to meet the INTERMAGNET standards for